Commodore 64: THEC64 and THEC64 Mini

+Commodore 64 Ultimate

+In December 2025, the Commodore 64 Ultimate was released by Commodore International.
+It is an FPGA-based remake of the Commodore 64, with added features such as HDMI output, Multifunction switch, and the ability to load software over USB, Wi-Fi, or Ethernet network connection.

+Commodore 77

+The Commodore 77 is a special Cyberpunk 2077-branded version of the Commodore 64 Ultimate with improved hardware in cooperation with CD Projekt Red.

 Emulators

 Commodore 64 emulators include the open source VICE, Hoxs64, and CCS64.
 An iPhone app was also released with a compilation of C64 ports.

 The Commodore PET, introduced in July 2015, was an Android smartphone with Commodore 64 and Amiga emulation built-in.